xiwangxiang/PyLMDI/README.md

  - The interpretation of the index must be straightforward (i.e. the results must be easy to understand).
  - Data to calculate the different effects must be available.

+## About the method
+Unfortunately I cannot directly give you the paper for which the method is based on.
+The names of the papers are:
+ - Multilevel index decomposition analysis: Approaches and application (X.Y.Xu, B.W.Ang)
+ - LMDI decomposition approach: A guide for implementation (X.Y.Xu, B.W.Ang)

+If you want any help understanding the methods/code please feel free to reach out to me, they are pretty difficult to get your head around and i am keen to make sure somoene else doesn't have to struggle as much as i did!

 ## About this repo
 This version of PyLMDI is a fork of a github library i found but adjusted to be easier to use and understand.
 It is a work in progress for APERC staff but it can be used and updated by anyone.